Dymista

 About This Medicine

-Dymista is licensed for the treatment of moderate-to-severe seasonal and perennial allergic rhinitis in adults and adolescents aged 12 years and over, particularly when monotherapy with antihistamine or intranasal corticosteroid has not provided adequate control.
+It is licensed for the relief of symptoms of moderate-to-severe seasonal and perennial allergic rhinitis when monotherapy with either an intranasal antihistamine or corticosteroid is considered inadequate.

 Usage & Dosage